simccs/costmap/README.md

 # costmap
-A tool for creating Cost Netowks and Surfaces for SimCCS
+A tool for creating Cost Networks and Surfaces for SimCCS